jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /fda.png

 So here's why I'm optimistic.
 In the last five years, the FDA has recognized both the potential benefits and risks to public health posed by digital therapeutics.
-In response, the FDA has now clarified that it intends to regulate software, including mobile apps, as it does other medical devices if the purpose of that software is to prevent, manage, or treat disease.  <!--awkward?-->
+In response, the FDA has begun to regulate software, including smartphone apps, as it does other medical devices if the purpose of that software is to prevent, manage, or treat disease.

 This means that the FDA now evaluates the effectiveness and risks, including privacy risks, of digital therapeutics before clearing them for use with patients.